 This hybrid is a cross of Crassula alba var. parvisepala and unknown Crassula created by Steve Super.

-Crassula 'Ruby Lotus' is a truly stunning succulent, similar in form to Crassula 'Garnet Lotus', but with slightly longer, more pointed leaves, vibrant red in color instead of purple.
-The rosettes grow up to 6 inches (15 cm) tall and about the same in diameter.
+Crassula 'Ruby Lotus' is a stunning succulent, similar in form to Crassula 'Garnet Lotus' but with slightly longer and more pointed leaves vibrant red in color instead of purple.
+The rosettes grow up to 6 inches (15 cm) tall and have a diameter equal to the height.
 Flowers are red and appear in large clusters atop a sturdy, up to 5 inches (12.5 cm) long stem.

 How to Grow and Care for Crassula 'Ruby Lotus'